jsohlendorff/continuous_time_LTMLE/article.typ

 The method was considered since bootstrapping the data is computationally expensive.
-With 30 bootstrap repetitions and subsample size $m= 12,750$ (approximately 80% of the data), we found that the Cheap Subsampling confidence intervals appear very similar to the ones provided by our debiased ICE estimator across all time horizons.
+With 30 bootstrap repetitions and subsample size $m= 12,750$ (approximately 80% of the data), we found that the Cheap Subsampling confidence intervals appear very similar to the ones provided by the influence function across all time horizons.
-Noting the results for the ICE-IPCW estimator (without debiasing), we see that the ICE-IPCW estimator provides almost the same confidence interval as Cheap Subsampling.
+For the ICE-IPCW estimator (without debiasing), we see estimates and confidence intervals are very similar to the ones of the debiased ICE-IPCW estimator.
+//we see that the ICE-IPCW estimator provides
+//almost the same confidence interval as Cheap Subsampling does.
 // It is well known (@sofrygin2019targeted) in the discrete-time case that inverse probability weighting (IPW) methods
 // are known perform poorly in the presence of many time points.
 // Since the number of events is analogous in continuous time is analogous to the number of time points in discrete time,